-1. Master the process
+1. Master the Process

 A lot of people fall at the first hurdle.
 That is, they don’t master the process of getting a job in the first place and learning how to appeal to employers.

-Resources like SCOPE Recruiting career advice can be instrumental in give you the closer look at that process and finding out what employers really want.
+Resources like SCOPE Recruiting career advice can be instrumental in give you a closer look at that process and finding out what employers really want.
 Look to those who work with employers on a regular basis.

 Find out what they want to see from your resume, from your interviews, and beyond.

-2. Make it your passion
+2. Make it Your Passion

 Doing the work is important, but you should treat it as more than a day job.
 If you want it to become your career, then your field of work needs to become a passion.